-The TLSR8271 is a Telink-developed Bluetooth LE SoC solution with internal Flash and audio support, which combines the features and functions needed for all 2.4 GHz loT standards into a single SoC.
+The TLSR8271 is a Telink-developed Bluetooth LE SoC solution with internal Flash support, which combines the features and functions needed for all 2.4 GHz loT standards into a single SoC.
 It's completely RoHS-compliant and 100% lead (Pb)-free.

 The TLSR8271 combines the radio frequency (RF), digital processing, protocols stack software and profiles for multiple standards into a single SoC.
-The chip supports standards and industrial alliance specifications including Bluetooth Low Energy (up to Bluetooth 5.1), and 2.4 GHz proprietary standard.
+The chip supports standards and industrial alliance specifications including Bluetooth Low Energy, and 2.4 GHz proprietary standard.
 The TLSR8271's embedded FLASH enables dynamic stack and profile configuration, and the final end product functionality is configurable via software, providing ultimate flexibility.
 The TLSR8271 also has hardware OTA upgrades support and multiple boot switching, allowing convenient product feature roll outs and upgrades.

 The TLSR8271 supports concurrent multi-standards.
 For some use cases, the TLSR8271 can "concurrently" run two standards, for example, stacks such as BLE and 2.4G can run concurrently with one application state but dual radio communication channels for interacting with different devices.
 The end product working in this mode can maintain active Bluetooth Smart connections to smart phones or other BLE devices while control and communicate with other 2.4 GHz devices at the same time.
-In this case, it's compatible with Bluetooth standard, supports BLE specification up to Bluetooth 5.1, allows easy connectivity with Bluetooth Smart Ready mobile phones, tablets, laptops, which supports BLE slave and master mode operation, including broadcast, encryption, connection updates, and channel map updates.
+In this case, it's compatible with Bluetooth standard, supports BLE specification, allows easy connectivity with Bluetooth Smart Ready mobile phones, tablets, laptops, which supports BLE slave and master mode operation, including broadcast, encryption, connection updates, and channel map updates.
 At the same time, it also supports 2.4G standard, and is perfect for creating interoperable solution for use within the home combined with leading 2.4G software stack.
 This feature enables products to bridge the smartphone and home automation world with a single chip and no requirement for an external hub.

-The TLSR8271 integrates hardware acceleration to support the complicated security operations required by Bluetooth, up to and including 5.1 standard, without the requirement for an external DSP, thereby significantly reducing the product eBOM.
+The TLSR8271 integrates hardware acceleration to support the complicated security operations required by Bluetooth, without the requirement for an external DSP, thereby significantly reducing the product eBOM.

-The TLSR8271 supports single-channel analog microphone, dual-channel digital microphone, and stereo audio output with enhanced voice performance for voice search and other such applications.
 The TLSR8271 also includes a full range of on-chip peripherals for interfacing with external components such as LEDs, sensors, keyboards, and motors.
 This makes it an ideal single-chip solution for IoT (Internet of Things) and HID (Human Interface Devices) applications such as wearable devices, smart lighting, smart home devices, advanced remote controls, and wireless toys.